-Personal loans can also help you consolidate your credit card debt into one new loan.
-This way there is one monthly payment to manage, and you’ll hopefully be paying a lower interest rate—which could mean you pay less over the life of the loan.
+A personal loan is a popular way to consolidate and pay off credit card debt.
+You’ll have just one monthly payment to manage and a low fixed interest rate.
 To see how much a personal loan could save you, take a look at SoFi’s personal loan calculator.

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.

 Non affiliation: SoFi isn’t affiliated with any of the companies highlighted in this article.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s website .

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.